 is in the Renderer section).

-prefab and remove it from the scene.
+and remove it from

 You can experiment with more dramatic settings or colors later — this is just a basic explosion for now.